Adansonia digitata: Water storage

+Bark

+Baobab trees have a thick fibrous bark that possesses an exceptional capacity to heal from even severe damage.
+Unlike most trees, the depth of the bark (up to 8 cm in mature specimens) is due to thickening of the secondary phloem rather than the periderm, with the former accounting for 75% of the bark by volume.
+In addition to water storage, the abundance of parenchyma enhances the structural integrity of the tree, as they complement the phloem fibers to provide compressive and tensile strength, respectively.
+Moreover, a high density of parenchyma also contributes to the healing capacity of the bark, as these cells may undergo further division, and have some capacity to redifferentiate.
+The spongy material of the bark allows water to be absorbed deeper into the tissue, as there is rarely enough rain during the wet season to penetrate the litter layer of soil.

 Longevity

 The growth rate of baobab trees is determined by ground water or rainfall.
-The trees produce faint growth rings, but counting growth rings is not a reliable way to age baobabs because some years a tree will form multiple rings and some year none.
+The trees produce faint growth rings, but counting growth rings is not a reliable way to age baobabs because some years a tree will form multiple rings and some years none.

 Radiocarbon dating has provided data on a few individual A. digitata specimens.
-The Panke baobab in Zimbabwe was some 2,450 years old when it died in 2011, making it the oldest angiosperm ever documented, and two other trees—Dorslandboom in Namibia and Glencoe in South Africa—were estimated to be approximately 2,000 years old.
+The Panke baobab in Zimbabwe was around 2,450 years old when it died in 2011, making it the oldest angiosperm ever documented, and two other trees—Dorslandboom in Namibia and Glencoe in South Africa—were estimated to be approximately 2,000 years old.
 Another specimen known as Grootboom was dated after it died and found to be at least 1,275 years old.
 Baobabs may be so long-lived in part due to their ability to periodically sprout new stems.

 Taxonomy

 The scientific name Adansonia refers to the French explorer and botanist, Michel Adanson (1727–1806), who wrote the first botanical description for the full species.
-"Digitata" refers to the digits of the hand, as the baobab has compound leaves with normally five (but up to seven) leaflets, akin to a hand.
-A. digitata is the type species for the genus Adansonia and is the only species in the section Adansonia.
+The species name digitata refers to the digits of the hand, as the baobab has compound leaves with normally five (but up to seven) leaflets, akin to a hand.
+A. digitata is the type species of the genus Adansonia and is the only species in the section Adansonia.
 All species of Adansonia except A. digitata are diploid; A. digitata is tetraploid.
 Some populations of African baobab have significant genetic differences and it has been suggested that the taxon contains more than one species.
 For example, the shape of the fruit varies considerably from region to region.
-In Angola, the fruits are elongated, rather than round.
+In Angola, the fruit are elongated, rather than round.

 A proposed new species (Adansonia kilima Pettigrew, et al.), was described in 2012, found in high-elevation sites in eastern and southern Africa.
-This is now however no longer recognized as a distinct species but considered a synonym of A. digitata.
+This is now however no longer considered a distinct species, but a synonym of A. digitata.
 Some high-elevation trees in Tanzania show different genetics and morphology but further study is needed to determine if they should be considered a separate species.